Lacrimas Profundere

-Lacrimas Profundere is a gothic metal band from Germany.
+Lacrimas Profundere is a German gothic metal band.
 Their name means "to shed tears" in Latin.
-Their stylistic aesthetic has changed over time; originally a gothic death-doom band, they have simplified their style to a more mainstream gothic rock/metal style with more influences from bands such as HIM, The 69 Eyes, before returning to their heavier gothic doom roots on their 2019 album Bleeding the Stars.

-Biography
+History

 Lacrimas Profundere was founded in 1993 by guitarist Oliver Nikolas Schmid.
 At the time, the band was influenced by doom metal, and also made use of feminine vocals and classical elements.
-With the entrance of vocalist Anja Hötzendorfer, they drew enough attention to themselves to be able to record their debut, entitled ... and the Wings Embraced Us, which was released in 1995 and was followed by La Naissance d’un Rêve (French for "The Birth of a Dream"), from 1997.
+With the entrance of vocalist Anja Hötzendorfer, they drew enough attention to themselves to be able to record their debut, entitled ...
+And the Wings Embraced Us, which was released in 1995 and was followed by La Naissance d'un Rêve (French for "The Birth of a Dream"), from 1997.

 After the said releases, the band was granted a deal with Napalm Records, which included five albums.
 A harpist was added to the band's line-up and they proceeded to record Memorandum (1999).

 Burning: A Wish from 2001 was Lacrimas Profundere's first album to receive attention from the international specialized press.
 This album featured the removal of the band's classical elements to some degree, and was also the first time they employed baritone vocals, supplied by Oliver's brother, Christopher Schmid.
 Their first international tour then began, including countries of Europe and Latin America.

 Lacrimas Profundere's subsequent albums were Fall, I Will Follow from 2002 and Ave End from 2004.

-Filthy Notes For Frozen Hearts received considerable attention from Jackass star Bam Margera and the songs "My Velvet Little Darkness", "Short Glance", "Should" and "Sweet Caroline" along with a vocal excerpt from "Sad Theme for a Marriage" were played on his show Bam's Unholy Union.
+Filthy Notes for Frozen Hearts received considerable attention from Jackass star Bam Margera and the songs "My Velvet Little Darkness", "Short Glance", "Should" and "Sweet Caroline" along with a vocal excerpt from "Sad Theme for a Marriage" were played on his show Bam's Unholy Union.

 In April 2007, Christopher Schmid, the band's founding member's brother and vocalist left the band; citing prolonged stress from touring.
 It did not take long to find a new vocalist: Peter Kafka, who also sings for the German band Sonicslave.
 The former singer Christopher Schmid still takes part of the writing of the new lyrics, however, and has occasionally been seen singing for the band in concerts.
 A few months later bassist Daniel Lechner left the band and vocalist Peter Kafka became the new bassist.
-Rob Vitacca employed as the new vocalist, who also sings for the German Rock band Lost.
-Long time keyboardist Christian Steiner also left the band, but supplied some parts for the new album.
-Songs For The Last View was released in the summer of 2008.
-This was the first album featuring their new singer, Rob Vitacca.
+Rob Vitacca was employed as the new vocalist, who also sings for the German rock band Lost.
+Longtime keyboardist Christian Steiner also left the band, but supplied some parts for the new album.
+Songs for the Last View was released in the summer of 2008.
+This was the first album featuring their new singer Rob Vitacca.